Skip to main content

 Southwest Region

 Cool, wet weather prior to peak hatch and increased early summer precipitation have created excellent brood conditions for nearly all upland bird species in the Southwest Region.
-Quail, gary partridge (huns), and chukar have been observed across the region with successful second broods.
+Quail, gray partridge (huns), and chukar have been observed across the region with successful second broods.
 Forest grouse should be good this year due to continued good recruitment in 2023.
 Overall, upland hunting should be good to excellent across the Southwest Region.

 Here’s more information about the Southwest Region.